Detection · Risk Scoring · Continuous Monitoring

 Sensor Node

-A waterproof ultrasonic sensor (JSN-SR04T) is mounted at or near the culvert inlet, pointing downward toward the water surface.
+A waterproof ultrasonic sensor is mounted at or near the culvert inlet, pointing downward toward the water surface.
 It fires a 40kHz pulse, measures the echo return time, and calculates the distance to the water surface.
 The device wakes every few minutes, takes a reading, and transmits over LoRa radio, then goes back to sleep to preserve battery.
 No mains power.
 No cellular SIM.

-ESP32 microcontroller JSN-SR04T ultrasonic Solar option available
+ESP32 microcontroller Solar option available

 LoRaWAN Gateway